Visiting Morocco: The fake guides in Marrakech and the leather crafts

 A potentially unpleasant experience

 Even if they tell you at the beginning that the visit is free, it is not true.
 They will ask you for money at the very end.
-If you refuse, they will make you feel bad when playing the guilt card, with the following phrases:
+If you refuse, they will try to make you feel guilty using the following phrases:

-If you don't give enough money or don't give anything at all:
+And if you don't give them enough or nothing at all:

-Unfortunately, most tourists succumb to the pressure of these tricks and end up buying something they don't need, or giving them some money to be able to leave the area in peace.
+Unfortunately, most tourists succumb to the pressure of these tricks and end up buying something they don't need or giving them money just to be able to leave the area in peace.

 How to safely tour the tanneries of Marrakech